 When Morris recorded with Merle Haggard, he was definitely credited as a Stranger, as in Merle Haggard and the Strangers.
 Merle, and countless others, sang his songs.

-And remember The Champs?
+Remember The Champs?
 The rock ’n’ roll group best known for its iconic, one- hit wonder, “Tequila”?
 Morris was a member of them, too.

 And if this sounds like another one of those Arkansans-who-left-the-state-for-bigger-success-only-to-never-return stories, guess again.